bhattbhavesh91/bhattbhavesh91.github.io/_posts/2019-10-14-i-am-google-developer-expert-in-machine-learning.md

 description: Wrote a small blog on how I became a Google Developer Expert in machine learning.
 ---

 I am extremely stoked to share that as of today, I have been recognized by Google as a Google Developer Expert in Machine Learning.
-<br> </br>
+&nbsp;
 ![Google Developer Experts](/assets/images/gde_bhavesh.png)
 <!--**Image Credits: Courtesy Google Developer Experts**-->
 &nbsp;